-For the art part, you draw a base toad (or whatever your thing is) and then draw each trait as it’s own layer.
+For the art form, you draw a base toad (or whatever your thing is) and then draw each trait as its own layer.

 Think of it like legos

-You create that mashup through code, by naming each trait and giving it a %, which dictates a collection’s rarity.
+You create an NFT collection that mashup through code by naming each trait and giving it a %, which dictates a collection’s rarity.

-An NFT needs a smart contract that is often referred to as a token factory.
-I’m going to take an overly simplified approach to explaining this so that you get the main concepts of what’s going on.
+An NFT needs a smart contract.
+I will take an overly simplified approach to explain this so that you get the main concepts of what’s going on.
 There’s a lot of variation between projects on what happens on chain and off chain, but that’s too much for this article.

-Think of an NFT collection’s smart contract as like an internet vending machine, where results are randomized – so more like an internet gumball machine.
+Think of an NFT collection’s smart contract as an internet gumball machine, where results are randomized.

-The token factory smart contract is deployed onto the Ethereum blockchain.
+The smart contract is deployed onto the Ethereum blockchain.